heslabs/edubotqa/FAQ/readme.md

 * Q: Can the Chatbot recognize the information in the table? such as in Arm Academic Access Daatsheet?
 * Q: Does the custom Bot include the features of Foundation model?
 * Q: How to train the Bot with staged process?
 Uploading the data into existing custom Bot
+* Q: How to do the offline updates?
+* Q: WHy use the Llama 29B model?

 ---